openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

 While there are a few exceptions, for the most part the technology stack for the Open edX Platform uses `Django`_ for backend services and `React`_ for the frontend.
-There are multiple frontend apps which are usually referred to as MFEs (Micro-FrontEnds) within the ecosystem and community.
+The frontend consists of multiple frontend apps which are usually referred to as MFEs (Micro-FrontEnds) within the ecosystem and community.

 The core code base lives on GitHub in the `openedx`_ organization.